 Redirects and Bookmarks

-If you retire or move an established website, you may need to use redirects or bookmarks to help your users understand and navigate the changes.
+If you archive or move an established website or Web content, use redirects or bookmarks to help users understand and navigate the changes.
 Below are the requirements and best practices.

 Bookmarks are useful when you need to explain changes to your readers.
 Bookmarks redirect users from the "old" URL to a bookmark Web page.
 This page explains that the content has moved, that readers need to update their bookmarks and links, and shows them where the new content can be found.